lucthienphong1120/dino-chrome/README.md

-# dino-run
+# Dino-run

-Emulate the chrome dino game by 1:1 with colorful
+Emulate the Chrome Dino game by 1:1 with colorful

 ## Screenshot